nestjs/nest/Readme.md

 JavaScript is awesome.
 This language is no longer just a trash to create simple animations in the browser.
 Right now, the front end world is rich in variety of tools.
 We have a lot of amazing frameworks / libraries such as [Angular](https://angular.io/), [React](https://github.com/facebook/react) or [Vue](https://github.com/vuejs/vue), which improves our development process and makes our applications fast and flexible.

 [Node.js](http://nodejs.org) gave us a possibility to use this language also on the server side.
-There are a lot of awesome libraries, helpers and tools for node, but non of them do not solve the main problem - the architecture.
+There are a lot of superb libraries, helpers and tools for node, but non of them do not solve the main problem - the architecture.

 We want to create scalable, modern and easy to maintain applications.
 Nest helps us with it.